ItamarShalev/semester_organizer/README.md

 You must install new python with tkinter, tkinter is a package builtin with python to show UI, no need for the console flow.

 If you install python with the default options, you will get a tkinter too.
-#### UI doesn't work and shows an error, how to solve it ?
+#### UI only in English even if I asked for hebrew, what can I do ?
-Right, the GUI flow doesn't support it yet, so you will not be able to use that.
+Right, the GUI flow doesn't support it hebrew yet.

-Right now is for development only.
+You can use the console flow to work with Hebrew.

 #### I have issues with my data and don't get all, or some tables aren't there.